 The SROI method that is used at Lind Foundation was developed by the former Office of the Third Sector in the Cabinet Office of the UK Government.
 The method's strength is that complex outcomes that social projects and organisations create for the target group are covered.
 However, it is difficult to capture all the relevant effects of an organisation with reliable data.
 Because of this uncertainty, Lind Foundation uses a conservative approach.
 Furthermore, we strive to obtain the best possible research design to maximise the validity of the results when using the SROI method.
 This improves the chances of establishing causality and thereby contributes to more valid results.
-And This SROI report builds upon a cross-sectional study.
 A higher level of analysis can be reached by using a control group which serves as the counterfactual outcome - that is, what would have happened without the organisation's work.